Ynpact/ynpact-ssh-ssm-proxy/README.md

 ```
 C:\Windows\system32\wsl.exe bash -ic '<home-directory-in-wsl>/.ssh/sshProxy.sh %*'
 ```
-6) Using the command palette of VS Code (Ctrl+Maj+P) and searching for "remote ssh setting", update the Remote SSH Plugin **Path** parameter in VS Code to use
+6) Using the command palette of VS Code (Ctrl+Maj+P) and searching for "remote ssh setting", update the Remote SSH extension **Path** parameter in VS Code to use
 - Windows: the path to the .bat script you created in step 4.
 - Linux/Mac: ~/.ssh/sshProxy.sh
 ![Updating remote SSH extension path parameter](doc/remote-ssh-settings.png)